 - For some structured FX options, there may be an obligation to exchange at a rate less favourable than the prevailing spot rate.

 - Some structured FX options are subject to variation margin, meaning that you are asked to pay a deposit if the spot rate moves significantly prior to expiry (also known as a margin call).

 - FX options are more complex than other risk management tools.
 Our qualified risk management professionals can help you with any questions you might have.

 Why Choose Smart Currency Options?

-Our option contracts are offered through Smart Currency Options, which is a wholly owned subsidiary of Smart Currency Exchange.
-We are regulated by the Financial Conduct Authority (FCA No 656427).
+Our FX option contracts are offered through Smart Currency Options Ltd, which is a wholly owned subsidiary of Smart Currency Exchange Ltd. We are regulated by the Financial Conduct Authority (FCA No. 656427).

-It is also worth pointing out that your funds are completely safe and secure with us as they are held in fully segregated accounts.
+Your funds are safe and secure with us, as they are held in fully segregated accounts and are ring-fenced.

 Fill in the form below to discuss your specific requirements with us

 Option contracts are offered by Smart Currency Options Limited (SCOL) on an execution-only basis.
 This means that you must decide if you wish to obtain such a contract, and SCOL will not offer you advice about these contracts.